2009–10 Slovak Superliga

-The 2009–10 season of the Slovak Superliga (also known as Corgoň Liga due to sponsorship reasons) was the 17th season of the league since its establishment.
-It would begin on 10 July 2009 and end on 15 May 2010.
-Slovan Bratislava are the defending champions.
+The 2009–10 Slovak Superliga season of the Slovak Superliga, also known as Corgoň Liga due to sponsorship reasons, was the 17th edition of the league since its establishment.
+It began on 10 July 2009 and ended on 15 May 2010.

+Slovan Bratislava were the 2008–09 defending champions.

 Team changes from 2008–09

 ViOn Zlaté Moravce were relegated after finishing the 2008–09 season in 12th and last place.
 They were replaced by 2008–09 1.
 Liga champions Inter Bratislava.

 While the First League promotees will carry the name of the former Slovak champions, the team will actually play its home matches in Senica after a merger with fourth-division side FK Senica.
 An intended name change for the 2009–10 season was filed too late to be accepted, so the team will be renamed at the beginning of the following season.

 In another name change, FC Artmedia Petržalka were renamed MFK Petržalka effective 1 July 2009.